 Do all retirees with a combat-related disability qualify for CRSC?

-No. Section 641 of the National Defense Authorization Act for Fiscal Year 2008 specifically excluded uniformed services Reserve Component members who receive retired pay based on non-service connected disabilities.
+No. The law specifically excludes Reserve Component members who receive retired pay based on non-service connected disabilities.
 Also, retirees who combine their military and civil service retirements are not eligible for CRSC.
-These are the only two scenarios that make a member automatically ineligible to receive CRSC.

 I have a disability retirement from my military service, but I have not applied for a VA disability rating.
 Would I qualify for CRSC?